-- 1. Press the DIAGNOSTIC button (A) on the monitor DIA appears on the monitor. - 2.
-Press the UP button (B) until EO1 appears on the monitor, and press ENTER (D) this is the header adjustment. - Press the UP (B) or DOWN (C) button until '112' is displayed on the monitor - this is your sensitivity setting.
+- 1. Press the DIAGNOSTIC button (A) on the monitor.
+DIA appears on the monitor. - 2.
+Press the UP button (B) until EO1 appears on the monitor, and press ENTER (D).
+This is the header adjustment. - 3.
+Press the UP (B) or DOWN (C) button until 112 is displayed on the monitor.
+This is your sensitivity setting.

 The lower the reading, the higher the sensitivity.
-Ideal operating range is typically between 50-80.
+Ideal operating range is typically between 50 and 80.

-- 4. Press ENTER (D) to select '112' as the sensitivity setting (this will allow you to change the first digit of the number sequence). - Press the UP (B) or DOWN (C) button until the desired number is displayed, and press the CAL (E) button.
-This will you to the second digit.
+- 4. Press ENTER (D) to select 112 as the sensitivity setting (this will allow you to change the first digit of the number sequence). - 5.
+Press UP (B) or DOWN (C) until the desired number is displayed, then press the CAL (E) button.
+This will bring you to the second digit.
 Repeat this procedure until the desired setting is achieved. - 6.
 Press ENTER (D) to save changes.